fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 Make sure the local port, `8888` above, does not conflict with any other self-hosted services you may have.
 Feel free to change it to anything else.

-Next we need to create a `nginx.conf` file and add the below to it:
+Next we need to create a `nginx.conf` file and add the below to it for a basic configuration:

 ```bash
 worker_processes  1;